kesimeg/Landmark-Driven-Talking-Head-using-Diffusion/README.md

 mediapipe
 Pytorch ignite

+The codes are written to use CREMA-D by default.

 # Pre Processing

 Pre processing has the following steps:
 1) You need to reduce fps of videos to 25. (optional)
-2) Download and put the reference frame to the same folder
+2) Download and put the [reference image]  to the same folder.
+This is a symmetrical face image to align face in videos (only first frame).
 3) By running data_preprocessing.py you will extract landmarks using mediapipe.
 This code extracts landmarks and creates a .pt file for each video.
 You can run the script as the following:
 ```
 python data_preprocessing.py -i "Input data" -o "pre_precessed_data" --input-video-type="mp4" -fps=25 --template-path="reference.jpeg"